VileSnack/LionSnake/README.md

 	* Projects can be created to use left-hand (Y is up, Z is forward) or right-hand (Z is up, Y is forward) orientation.
 	* Models can be created.
 		* The user can add a cube.
+		* The user can drag the individual vertices of the added cube.
 		* TODO: Support editing the added geometry.
 		* TODO: Support adding other object shapes (tori, cylinders, etc.)
 		* TODO: Support rigging for posable models.